 Using direct sales on your website and social profiles doesn’t stop you from distributing to retailers like Amazon or through the Ingram network.
 It’s often the right choice to offer both—giving your readers free rein to shop the way they want.

 Finding the Balance

-We know consumers prefer to buy direct from brands when given the option.
+That is literally giving you the best of both worlds.
+You get access to Amazon’s marketplace and you get to sell directly to readers who come to your branded website or through social media at a significantly higher return.We know consumers prefer to buy directly from brands when given the option.
 And we know that you need to think of yourself as a brand to increase book sales and grow an audience.
-All this means you need to make the smartest choices for you and your book.
+All of this means you need to make the smartest choices for you and your book.

 Paul is the Content Marketing Manager at Lulu.
 When he's not entrenched in the publishing and print-on-demand world, he likes to hike the scenic North Carolina landscape, read, sample the fanciest micro-brewed beer, and collect fountain pens.
 Paul is a dog person but considers himself cat tolerant.